-Pursuant to the Company's power cost adjustment mechanism (PCAM), customer prices can be adjusted to reflect a portion of the difference between each year's forecasted net variable power costs (NVPC) included in customer prices (baseline NVPC) and actual NVPC for the year, to the extent such difference is outside of a pre-determined "deadband."
-The PCAM provides for 90% of actual NVPC above or below the deadband to be collected from or refunded to customers, respectively, subject to a regulated earnings test.
-Any estimated refund to customers pursuant to the PCAM is recorded as a reduction in Revenues in the Company's statements of income; any estimated collection from customers is recorded as a reduction in Purchased power and fuel expense.
+Pursuant to the Company's power cost adjustment mechanism (PCAM), customer prices can be adjusted to reflect a portion of the difference between each year's forecasted net variable power costs (NVPC) included in customer prices (baseline NVPC) and actual NVPC for the year.
+To the extent actual NVPC is above or below the deadband, the PCAM provides for 90% of the variance to be collected from or refunded to customers, respectively, subject to a regulated earnings test.
+Pursuant to the regulated earnings test, a refund will occur only to the extent that it results in PGE's actual regulated return on equity (ROE) for that year being no less than 1% above the Company's latest authorized ROE of 10%, while a collection will occur only to the extent that it results in PGE's actual regulated ROE for that year being no greater than 1% below the Company's authorized ROE.
+Any estimated refund to customers pursuant to the PCAM is recorded as a reduction in Revenues in the Company's statements of income, while any estimated collection from customers is recorded as a reduction in Purchased power and fuel expense.
 For 2012 and 2011, the deadband range is from \$15 million below to \$30 million above baseline NVPC.

-For the six months ended June 30, 2012, actual NVPC was approximately \$10 million below baseline NVPC due to strong power supply operations and improved hydro generation, partially offset by lower than expected wind generation.
-Based on forecast data, NVPC for the year ending December 31, 2012 is currently estimated to be below the baseline NVPC, and slightly below the established deadband range, however, no estimated refund to customers is expected for 2012 after application of the regulated earnings test.
-For the six months ended June 30, 2011, actual NVPC was approximately \$29 million below baseline NVPC, and \$14 million below the established deadband range, with PGE recording an estimated refund to customers of approximately \$12 million as of June 30, 2011.
+For the nine months ended September 30, 2012, actual NVPC was approximately \$14 million below baseline NVPC due to strong power supply operations and above average hydro generation, partially offset by lower than expected wind generation.
+Based on forecast data, NVPC for the year ending December 31, 2012 is currently estimated to be below the baseline NVPC, but within the deadband range; accordingly, no estimated refund to customers is expected for 2012.

+For the nine months ended September 30, 2011, actual NVPC was approximately \$36 million below baseline NVPC, which is \$21 million below the lower deadband threshold, with PGE recording an estimated refund to customers in the amount of \$17 million during the period.
+Upon application of the regulated earnings test, the estimated refund to customers was reduced to \$10 million as of December 31, 2011.

 Capital Requirements and Financing - PGE's capital requirements for 2012 are related primarily to ongoing expenditures for the upgrade, replacement, and expansion of transmission, distribution, and generation infrastructure, as well as technology enhancements and expenditures related to hydro licensing and construction.
-Capital expenditures are expected to be approximately \$323 million in 2012, of which \$137 million was incurred through June 30, 2012.
+Capital expenditures are expected to be approximately \$328 million in 2012, of which \$218 million was incurred through September 30, 2012.
 For further information, see the Capital Requirements section of Liquidity and Capital Resources in this Item 2.

 For 2012, the Company expects to meet capital requirements with cash from ongoing operations, with no issuances of long-term debt or equity.
 In subsequent years, the Company expects to fund its capital requirements with a combination of cash from operations and funds from the capital markets, depending on the outcome of the Integrated Resource Plan (IRP) process outlined below, PGE's liquidity needs, and market conditions.
-The Company also expects that the borrowing capacity under its credit facilities will continue to be available to manage working capital requirements during those periods.
+The Company also expects that the borrowing capacity under its credit facilities will continue to be available to manage working capital requirements for the foreseeable future.
 For further information, see the Debt and Equity Financings section of Liquidity and Capital Resources in this Item 2.